TheRedBrain/red-brains-tweaks/README.md

 # RedBrain's Tweaks

-A server-side mod which tweaks a few things to make the game more balanced.
+A mod which tweaks a few things to make gameplay more balanced and interesting.